ajleon95/ajleon.github.io/_posts/2022-02-17-wordle-solver-4-output.md

 I want the program to make sure that the user is inputting a valid number between 1 and 5, inclusive, and make sure the program doesn't crash if there's a mistake or misunderstanding.
 Thankfully, this is easy to add.

-We can use a while loop similar to in `get_yes_no` to repeat a block of code until the user enters a valid number.
+I can use a while loop similar to in `get_yes_no` to repeat a block of code until the user enters a valid number.

 ```python
 def get_green_letters():